laravel/jetstream-docs/1.x/features/teams.md

 ### Roles / Permissions

 Each team member added to a team may be assigned a given role, and each role is assigned a set of permissions.
-Role permissions are defined in your application's `JetstreamServiceProvider`:
+Role permissions are defined in your application's `JetstreamServiceProvider` using the `Jetstream::role` method.
+This method accepts a "slug" for the role, a user-friendly role name, the role permissions, and a description of the role.
+This information will be used to display the role within the team member management view:

 ```php
 Jetstream::defaultApiTokenPermissions(['read']);